-Bilk Mountain forms part of the boundary of the huge Selway Bitterroot Wilderness.
-The boundary comes up the southeast ridge, turns south then curves west to include the Bilk Lake basin.
-The highpoint is entirely in the wilderness.
+Bilk Mountain also forms part of the boundary of the huge Selway Bitterroot Wilderness.
+The boundary comes up the southeast ridge, turns south and then curves west to include the Bilk Lake basin.
+The highpoint is entirely within the wilderness.
 The primitive road into this area passes between the Selway Bitterroot Wilderness and the large Meadow Creek roadless area.
 Meadow Creek is managed much as a wilderness area, but some motorized vehicle access is allowed on some trails.
-The area is becoming controversial as different factions argue for their interest in the area.
-Many would like to see it designated wilderness, however it was excluded from designation as part of the compromise to create the massive Frank Church River of No Return Wilderness to the south.
-Some would like to see it managed for timber and other resources as intended when it was excluded from designation.
-Despite its planning history, it is doubtful the Forest Service would enter the basin for timber purposes, but it will likely never be managed fully as wilderness.
+The area is becoming controversial, as different factions argue for their interest in the area.
+Many want to see it designated wilderness, but it was excluded as part of the compromise to create the massive Frank Church River of No Return Wilderness.
+Some want to see it managed for timber and other resources, as intended when it was excluded from designation.
+Despite its planning history, it is unlikely that the Forest Service would enter the basin for timber purposes or manage it fully as wilderness.

-In the fall, hunters are common in the area with many four-wheelers on the road and stockmen on the trails.
+In fall, hunters are common in the area with many four-wheelers on the road and stockmen on the trails.
 Use caution during this time and wear orange.
-There are a lot of wolves in the area so seriously consider leaving the dogs home if you don’t want to lose them.
+There are a lot of wolves in the area so seriously consider leaving the dogs home.

 Access the trailhead from the Magruder Corridor and the Elk Mountain Road.
-It is an easy hike of about four miles from the trailhead at Elk Mountain to the long summit of Bilk Mountain.
-Overall the path is fairly level with a climb of about 500 vertical feet over the first mile to Elk Mountain and after a long gradual descent another similar climb up the southeast ridge to the summit of Bilk.
-The actual summit is not very clear due to the entire mile length being about the same elevation and lined with a series of huge boulders and rugged outcrops.
-One of the two large rocks on the northwest end of the ridge would be the true high point.
+Hike an easy 4 miles from the trailhead at Elk Mountain to the long summit of Bilk Mountain.
+Overall, the path is fairly level with a climb of about 500 vertical feet over the first mile to Elk Mountain and, after a long gradual descent, another similar climb up the southeast ridge to the summit of Bilk.
+Again, the actual summit is not very clear, but one of the two large rocks on the northwest end of the ridge is the true high point.